stat545ubc-2022/Linger_Shen_Mini_Data_Analysis/mini-project-1.md

 We can learn from the graph that, for Greenway, the trees 100% don’t have curb, while for others type of street_side, the trees mostly have curb.
 Specifically, for Bike Road, the trees 100% have curb.
-It makes sense that for normal street, the trees should come with curb, while for Greenway the trees don’t necessarily have ones.
+It makes sense that for normal streets, the trees should come with curb, while for Greenway the trees don’t necessarily have ones.That’s the only meaningful relationship that I find for explaining *curb* variable.

 <!----------------------------------------------------------------------------->